 Our final step is to assemble all our elements onto our background.
 Once you have finally finished all your elements, you have now reached our final step, which is to assemble everything on our background.
 I’m using a plain old glue stick just to glue everything in place.
 I’m going to be working from back to front.
 The first layer I’ll be doing is the table that my vase is standing on.
 A tip is to use old paper to apply the glue on so that you don’t get those sticky marks on your beautiful background.

 There are various ways that you can protect this artwork you could either frame it, laminate it, or seal it with some modge podge.

 And that’s it for our Yayoi Kusama-inspired, beautiful flower vase, mixed media collage.
 I hope all of you enjoyed this lesson.
-If you did please give us a thumbs up, drop us a comment down below, and share what you are creating at home with us on our various social media channels.
+If you did please share what you are creating at home with us on our various social media channels.

 I’m artist Lillian Gray.
 I hope you enjoyed this lesson.
 See you next time!